rails/rails/guides/source/association_basics.md

 end
 ```

+In this example, the `account` association of the `Supplier` model is scoped based on the `active` status of the supplier.

+By utilizing association extensions and scoping with the association owner, you can create more dynamic and context-aware associations in your Rails applications.

 Single Table Inheritance (STI)
 ------------------------------

-Sometimes, you may want to share fields and behavior between different models.
-Let's say we have Car, Motorcycle, and Bicycle models.
-We will want to share
-the `color` and `price` fields and some methods for all of them, but having some
-specific behavior for each, and separated controllers too.
+Single Table Inheritance (STI) is a pattern in Rails that allows multiple models to be stored in a single database table.
+This is useful when you have different types of entities that share common attributes and behavior but also have specific behaviors.

+For example, suppose we have `Car`, `Motorcycle`, and `Bicycle` models.
+These models will share fields like `color` and `price`, but each will have unique behaviors.
+They will also each have their own controller.

+### Generating the Base Vehicle Model

-First, let's generate the base Vehicle model:
+First, we generate the base `Vehicle` model with shared fields:

 ```bash
 $ bin/rails generate model vehicle type:string color:string price:decimal{10.2}
 ```

-Did you note we are adding a "type" field?
-Since all models will be saved in a
-single database table, Rails will save in this column the name of the model that
-is being saved.
-In our example, this can be "Car", "Motorcycle" or "Bicycle."
-STI won't work without a "type" field in the table.
+Here, the `type` field is crucial for STI as it stores the model name (`Car`, `Motorcycle`, or `Bicycle`).
+STI requires this field to differentiate between the different models stored in the same table.

+### Generating Child Models

-Next, we will generate the Car model that inherits from Vehicle.
-For this,
+Next, we generate the `Car`, `Motorcycle`, and `Bicycle` models that inherit from Vehicle.
+These models won't have their own tables; instead, they will use the `vehicles` table.
-we can use the `--parent=PARENT` option, which will generate a model that
-inherits from the specified parent and without equivalent migration (since the
-table already exists).

-For example, to generate the Car model:
+To generate the`Car` model:

 ```bash
 $ bin/rails generate model car --parent=Vehicle
 ```

-The generated model will look like this:
+For this, we can use the `--parent=PARENT` option, which will generate a model that
+inherits from the specified parent and without equivalent migration (since the
+table already exists).

+This generates a `Car` model that inherits from `Vehicle`:

 ```ruby
 class Car < Vehicle